Interning at NatLaw

 Terms of Work:

 Interns are required to work at least 20 hours per week.
-During Summer Session, Federal Work Study Interns will be expected to work up to 40 hours per week.
+During Summer Session, Federal Work Study Interns may work up to 40 hours per week.
 If selected, interns may choose their start and end dates within the time periods outlined above.
 Interns may also choose their own weekly work schedules as long as they establish some sort of consistency.

 NatLaw offers both paid and unpaid internships depending on project funding at the time of the internship.
 As a 501(c)(3) institution, NatLaw qualifies as an employer under the U.S. Federal Work Study Program.
 Because of this, preference will be given to those interns that qualify for the Federal Work Study Program through the University of Arizona or other educational institution that offers something similar.
 When applying, potential interns should note whether or not they qualify for this program.